Gregory-Baker/VR_Teleop_Study_Data/README.md

 # VR Teleoperation Experiment

-Post Trial Interview Transcripts
+Post-Trial Interview Transcripts

+Key:
+* DC = Direct Control
+* DCD = Direct Control with Delay
+* WC = Waypoint Control
+* WCD = Waypoint Control with Delay

+Comments in brackets were added for context or to specify which condition was being referenced.

 ## Participant 1

+*Direct Control*

 Q: So what did you find difficult if anything about those two tasks?
-(DC+DCD)

 P: I'd say there's a, in the physical sense, a slight sense of nausea, but I suppose that's not specific to the task at hand it's more using VR.
 Generally the tasks were pretty easy - obviously with the second one there are points where, as long as you are generally on top of it, it's pretty easy to adjust for the fact that you've got a one-second delay, but if you find yourself in a situation where you have to suddenly make some panic moves then you can tend to make mistakes at that point so I suppose without that kind of protective feature of not bumping into things, it could be pretty problematic in that kind of environment.